fbpx

 How you book a port-to-port trip with Hurtigruten

 When using the website as a Norwegian, you are presented port-to-port options much more prominently.
-These options are available on both the UK and US versions of the site.
+These options are available on all language versions of the site.
 You just have to dig around a bit to find them!
 Look for “short voyages” or equivalent terminology, or use the links above.

 The booking process is relatively straightforward.
 You select the two ports and then are presented with date options.
 You select the type of cabin (if appropriate), whether you want to book meals in advance, and book.